Measures the three components of a good goal: what, how and why.

 A manager has to set clear goals for the employees, to inform them about their tasks and to keep them motivated because they understand the direction of their work.
-Clear goals need to be SMART goals: Specific, Measurable, Achievable, Relevant and Time bound.
+Clear goals should be SMART goals: Specific, Measurable, Achievable, Relevant and time-bound.
 This means that it is important to give out assignments to employees that are clearly defined in what is needed to do and when it will be achieved, that can be measured with specific KPIs so one can see how much of the task has already been fulfilled, that relate to the capabilities of the assignee, that are relevant to the current working situation and environment and that have deadlines.

 When a task is given out without a deadline, employees might never start to work on it because there is no pressure to do so.
 Furthermore, employees can feel demotivated with tasks that do not match their expertise and where they cannot see the impact of their actions.
 Thus, the set assignment should be relevant to their background and position in the company.
 On top of that, everyone will only submit to tasks that they deem achievable which means that a manager must always keep the strengths and weaknesses of his/her employees in mind and distribute the work accordingly.
 Another important aspect of setting clear goals is to give an insight, how one measures success.
 When will the goal be reached?
 How much has been achieved today?
 How do I know if the task was fulfilled to above-average satisfaction after completion?
 Therefore, setting measurable parameters for the goal itself helps employees to streamline their actions and schedule their time accordingly.

 Finally, the goals need to be set specifically.
 This includes the definition of questions like “Who is involved?”, “What needs to be accomplished?”, “Where should it be done?”, “When do I need to start working on the task?”, “Which are the requirements and constraints related to the assignment?” and “Why do I put in the effort in the first place?”.